antmicro/lpddr5-testbed/README.md

 The module includes a standard 315-ball WFBGA (12.4mm × 15.0mm × 0.8mm, Ø0.42 SMD) LPDDR5 RAM footprint break-routed in the SO-DIMM edge connector.
 The design files were prepared in KiCad.

-Please note that this board is not electrically compatible with off-the-shelf SO-DIMM DDR5 memory modules.
+Please note that this board is not electrically compatible with off-the-shelf hot platforms accepting SO-DIMM DDR5 memory modules.
 It is compatible with [this](https://github.com/antmicro/sodimm-ddr5-tester) test platform.

 ## Project structure